The Climbing Works International Festival

 What to expect:

-In 2012 the first part of the competition was a circuit of 30 flash problems.
+In 2014 the first part of the competition will be a circuit of 30 flash problems.
 All these problems were on the normal circuit part of The Climbing Works.
 The circuit is the informal part of the day with the scores being self marked with the circuit starting off easy (Font 5+/6a) and getting very hard toward the end.

 This part of the day also includes a Team competition (4 people which are mixed gender) with the highest team score winning £500!
 You don't have to be part of a team but it makes it a more fun day climbing with your friends.